-- The wearing of shorts will be authorized from May 1st to September 1st of each year.
-Any additional days will be authorized by the Operations Captain. - Shift commanders may authorize the wearing of shorts for beat assignment, park assignments, or special assignments where the assigned officers are subjected to prolonged exposure to the sun. - The wearing of shorts will be authorized for walking assignments such as Hoopfest, Neighbor Days, and other special events, as authorized by the division commander. - The shorts must be worn with the department approved duty uniform short-sleeved shirt, or authorized department blue polo shirt with dark navy blue colored t-shirt.
+- The wearing of shorts may be authorized from May 1st to September 1st of each year by the Chief of Police, Assistant Chief of Police, Patrol Major, or Patrol Captain. - Shift commanders may authorize the wearing of shorts for beat assignment, park assignments, or special assignments where the assigned officers are subjected to prolonged exposure to the sun. - The wearing of shorts will be authorized for walking assignments such as Hoopfest, Neighbor Days, and other special events, as authorized by the Incident Commander.

+- The shorts must be worn with the department approved duty uniform short-sleeved shirt, or authorized department blue polo shirt with dark navy blue colored t-shirt.
 All SPD identifiers, badges, and patches will be attached to the shirt as per policy. - Black athletic footwear (as per policy) will be worn with the shorts.
 Socks will be black in color, have no visible logos or brand names, and will be no higher than ankle length. - The cost of purchasing and replacing the shorts and/or blue uniform shirt is the sole responsibility of the individual officer.
 The shorts and blue uniform shirt will be treated as personal property, and may be repaired or replaced, when damaged or lost while in the line of duty, in accordance with existing labor agreements.